 One such reformer, Julia Lathrop, lobbied the federal government to create an agency devoted to women and children’s welfare.
 Founded in 1912, The Children’s Bureau took on the task of conducting the first nationwide studies on maternal and infant mortality.
 The studies did not point to midwifery as the main cause of these deaths.
 To the contrary, substantial evidence suggested that hospital birth was more fatal for both mothers and babies.

-Statistics for home births attended by midwives, and for mothers and babies in cities which provided midwifery services, show better outcomes than in cities where midwifery was out of favour (and Instead, these studies attribute high rates of infant and maternal mortality to economic circumstances.
+Statistics for home births attended by midwives, and for mothers and babies in cities which provided midwifery services, show better outcomes than in cities where midwifery was out of favour (and subsequently banned.)
+Instead, these studies attribute high rates of infant and maternal mortality to economic circumstances.
 Mortality was higher in families with fathers earning low incomes and mothers working outside the home, especially in physically demanding jobs.

 In spite of this data, racist assumptions about the uncleanliness, “backwardness”, and inferiority of black and immigrant midwives ultimately prevailed.
 These midwives were considered by the medical establishment to be a “necessary evil”.
-Necessary because there weren’t enough doctors to deliver black women’s babies, evil because of their deviation from “scientific” norms, in which only white male doctors could possess the authority and expertise to manage a birth
+Necessary because there weren’t enough doctors to deliver black women’s babies, evil because of their deviation from “scientific” norms, in which only white male doctors could possess the authority and expertise to manage a birth (even if they’d never actually attended one.)

 The 1921 Sheppard-Towner Act, written largely by Lathrop but named for two male senators, heavily regulated what midwives could do and how, bringing black midwives under the supervision of predominantly white nurses.
 The latter brought to the task racialised ideas of effective versus dangerous practices and beliefs, and many felt disdain for the traditional ways of grand midwives: midwives were routinely described as “dirty”, “superstitious”, “diseased”, “ignorant”, and “unclean”.